CENG501-Projects/CENG501-Spring2022/Project_Duymus_Guder/Readme.md

 ## 2.2.
 My interpretation

 The paper is well-written and there are not much problems with the explanations, however the filter selection is the most simplified aspect of the paper.
 Although the theoretical proof provides a good reasoning, the performance improvement by simplification of this part is still not clear.
 As a result, we preferred to select to-be-pruned filters randomly based on the proof and the relationship p<sub>ηr</sub> ≈ p<sub>η'</sub>.
+Furthermore, to find the layer with the most structural redundancy we used only quotient space analysis and implemented our own connected component finding algorithm.

 # 3. Experiments and results